Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 Over a year, the graph of mass balance in a northern hemisphere glacier may look like this in an ideal scenario:
 ![Diagram of the Glacial Mass Balance in a glacier, oscillating between minimum and maximum glacier mass ](https://cheatsheet-assets.ibaguette.com/alevel/geography/MassBalance.jpg)

 An equilibrium is reached between accumulation and ablation are equal.
-This point may be reached between the accumulation extreme in winter, and ablation extreme in the summer season.
+This point may be reached between the accumulation extreme in winter, and the ablation extreme in the summer season.

-Layers of snow within the ice give evidence for the way that it has formed.
+Layers of snow within the ice give evidence of the way that it has formed.

 ### Types of glacier and movement
 (Date studied: ~29/09/2022)

 An **ice sheet** is a mass of snow and ice, **greater than 50,000km^2^** with considerable thickness.
-A **piedmont glacier** is one that spreads out as a wide lobe as it **enters a wider plain** typically from a smaller valley A **valley glacier** is one **bound by valley walls**, coming from higher mountain, from  a plateau on an ice cap or an ice sheet.
+A **piedmont glacier** spreads out as a wide lobe as it **enters a wider plain** typically from a smaller valley A **valley glacier** is one **bound by valley walls**, coming from a higher mountain region, from a plateau on an ice cap or an ice sheet.
 An **ice cap** - a **dome-shaped mass of glacial ice** usually situated on a highland area and also covers >50,000km^2^.

 Valley glaciers usually occur in high altitude locations, with high relief, and have fast rates of flow at 20–200m/year (mostly warm-based) and have distinct areas of ablation and accumulation, descending from mountains.

-Ice sheets however, are large masses of snow and ice defined by being greater than 50,000 km² and are usually in locations of a high/low latitude and have slow rates of movement and only around 5m/year (mostly cold-based).
-The base of the glacier is frozen to the bedrock and have a little precipitation but also lower temperatures so ablation levels are lower too.
+Ice sheets, however, are large masses of snow and ice defined by being greater than 50,000 km² and are usually in locations of a high/low latitude and have slow rates of movement and only around 5m/year (mostly cold-based).
+The base of the glacier is frozen to the bedrock and has a little precipitation but also lower temperatures so ablation levels are lower too.

 Fundamentally, glaciers move because of gravity.
 The gradient influences the effect of gravity on glaciers.
-Thickness of the ice and the pressure exerted on the bedrock can also influence melting and movement.
+The thickness of the ice and the pressure exerted on the bedrock can also influence melting and movement.
 More accumulation also leads to more movement.
 When ice is solid and rigid, it breaks into crevasses (big gaps visible from the surface).
 Under pressure, ice will deform and behave like plastic (**zone of Plastic Flow** on the lower half of the glacier) making it move faster.
 Conversely, the **rigid zone** is on the top half of the glacier.

 Cold-based glaciers:
 - have a slow rate of movement (<5m/year);
 - are located in extreme latitude (polar) regions;
 - are generally flat;
 - have a low basal temperature, remaining stuck to the bedrock below the pressure melting point;
-- are formed in low precipitation areas,  the glacier remains below freezing point during all seasons.
+- are formed in low precipitation areas, and the glacier remains below freezing point during all seasons.

 Warm-based glaciers:
 - have rapid movement (20-200m/year);
-- are located in high altitude (mountainous) regions;
+- are located in high-altitude (mountainous) regions;
-- have a basal temperature at or above pressure melting point;
+- have a basal temperature at or above the pressure melting point;
 - have steep(er) relief;
 - have water present throughout, with the ice acting as a lubricant.